nicholaschiasson/inglix/README.md

 Apostrophes are notable.
 In inglix, they will be used in the same inglix words as their English counterparts.

 For example, the words "there", "their", and "they're" you might think to spell as "<nglx>Ter</nglx>", "<nglx>TTer</nglx>", and "<nglx>TTTer</nglx>" in inglix.
-Enstead however, we can promote comprehension by continuing to use contractions the same way we already do in English.
+Instead however, we can promote comprehension by continuing to use contractions the same way we already do in English.
 Therefore, "they're" would be spelled "<nglx>Te'r</nglx>", reducing the number of our identically spelled words and adding a bit of extra _flavour_ to the inglix.

 ### Hyphenated words